emlab-ucsb/vds-mpa-paper/README.md

 For citations of the raw Global Fishing Watch data (anything under the `raw_data` folder, please cite: [Kroodsma et al. "Tracking the global footprint of fisheries."
 Science 359.6378 (2018): 904-908.](http://science.sciencemag.org/content/359/6378/904.abstract)

-For citations of our data (anything in the `data`) folder, please cite thiw work directly.
+For citations of our data (anything in the `data`) folder, please cite this work directly.

 ## Contents